 Wren is a local Nelson legend and she actually completed a Pacific crossing with her family when she was younger (also on an Aloha 32).
 She is not new to adventure and expeditions!
 Wren was a great resource and teammate to have on board.
 Wren also took charge when we hooked a tuna and we discovered she is a beast with the gaff.

 Joe – Tea Master

 Joe had me in stitches throughout our shifts, especially during our overnight sails.
-Joe could not figure out how we were not sailing in circles, as it feels like that when you stare at the compass for hours on end.
-Joe sailed Turnagain like a pro and had a smile on his face (almost) the whole time.
+He could not figure out how we were not sailing in circles, as it feels like that when you stare at the compass for hours on end.
+In the end, Joe sailed Turnagain like a pro and had a smile on his face (almost) the whole time.

 Geoff – The Gymnast

 Watching Geoff try to wriggle his 6’4″ frame into his tiny aft bunk was something I will not soon forget.
 Especially since I would “tuck” him in by clippling in his lee cloth.
 It ended up looking more like a straight jacket!
 Geoff was our greenest crew, but his sailing abilities increased ten fold during this trip and I think he has a new passion in life.

 Duncan – Curious George

 Duncan was hopping and bouncing around the entire boat going through as many things as he could.
 I think he probably asked Travis over 100 questions per day and managed to get himself into all kinds of trouble while fiddling with things.
 Duncan is litteraly Curious George in Kiwi form.

 We were lucky enough to have Paul on board and he made us all kinds of magical meals with all of the tuna he, Duncan and Travis caught.
 Paul spent endless hours in the Belly of the Beast cooking up a storm and created several different dishes using tuna and mahi-mahi.